Your old smartphone still works, but you’ve just upgraded to a new and faster model. Now, you’re wondering what you can do with your old phone.

 Did you know that you can create an mp3 player, an eBook reader or maybe a portable TV with your old phone?
 Here are some fun projects you can try:

 - Portable TV.
 Install YouTube, a streaming app such as Netflix, Amazon Prime or Twitch and you have a dedicated video app for entertainment.
 If you have kids, load it up with their favorite cartoons and a video app so you’ll have something to distract them with.
+We travel a lot and often rely on devices to keep the kids entertained on long flights or long airport waits so worth doing some research into a vpn that works with netflix.

 - Remote Control.
 Never lose a remote (and precious time) again when you turn your old tech into a remote.
 Search through the App Store or Play Store and download the corresponding remote for your Smart TV, Apple TV or Roku device.